FAQ - Braxia Health

 About Ketamine

-What is ketamine?
+What is psychedelic therapy?

-Are there any contraindications for ketamine?
+Are there any contraindications for psychedelic therapy?

 • Any individual who has a primary diagnosis is anything other than MDD or BD.
 As noted above, individual consideration will be given on a case-by-case basis for adults with either PTSD or OCD.